conan7882/conan7882.github.io/_includes/cv.md

     <div>
     <ul>
     <li>
     Implemented the fast style transfer to transfer images and videos to a specific artistic style in nearly real-time.
-Provided <a href='https://github.com/conan7882/fast-style-transfer#result' target='_blank'>five pre-trained models</a> of different styles trained on COCO dataset which can be immediately used for image and video style transfer.
     </li>
     <li>
     Implemented the neural style transfer for image style transfer.